NEWS

 Teen Services

-Street Outreach caseworkers may be the only adult an unhoused youth has been able to trust.
+Teen Services Street Outreach Specialists may be the only adult an unhoused youth has been able to trust.
 As part of building relationships, caseworkers also offer opportunities for young people they meet to “just be a kid”.
-Whether that’s buying and playing with a toy or stuffed animal while stocking up on supplies at Walmart or skateboarding together while chatting.
+Whether that’s buying and playing with a toy or a squishmallow dubbed “Charles Pickle” while stocking up on supplies at the store, or skateboarding together while chatting.
 These chances for joy and comfort make a difference.

-“A lot of these kids have had to grow up really fast and have been taking care of themselves for a long time in really hard, dangerous situations,” says Elliot.
-“They’re survivors and deserve compassion and respect.”
+“A lot of these kids have had to grow up really fast and have been taking care of themselves for a long time in really hard, dangerous situations — many of which most adults will not face in their lifetime,” says elliot.
+Our teen outreach clients are learning to step into their power, and they are survivors.
+They deserve compassion, respect, and all we can offer.”

 Outreach workers do what no other program does: they meet youth where they are — on the streets — and build trust to connect them to safety and services before abuse or trafficking occurs.
 Eliminating funding for this program takes away the safety and stability that all young people in Maine deserve.